The Ultimate Abruzzo Travel Guide

 Winter in Abruzzo (December, January & February)

-Once you’ve decided the month you’re visiting Abruzzo, we’ve put together a month by month guide of the region for you to read before travelling.
-Here you will find weather, packing, itineraries, events and other useful recommendations.
+Once you’ve decided the month you’re visiting Abruzzo, we’ve put together a month-by-month guide of the region for you to read before traveling.
+Here, you will find weather, packing, itineraries, events, and other useful recommendations.

-However the whole week around this festive day is usually celebrated as well.
-On the day, you can find shops closed, and during this period, crowded beaches, restaurants and hotels and B&Bs, fully booked months in advance.
+The entire week surrounding this festive day is typically celebrated as well.
+On Ferragosto, many shops remain closed, and during this time, beaches, restaurants, hotels, and bed-and-breakfasts are often crowded and fully booked months in advance.

 August Ferragosto in Abruzzo

-August is the height of tourist season, and hotel prices can soar to 3 or even 4 times their usual rates while restaurants are also reserved months in advance.
-Plus there tends to be less transit services as well during this time.
-Depending on your voyage, the trains and buses that are running at low-service, can be jam-packed!
+August marks the peak of tourist season, resulting in hotel prices soaring to three or even four times their usual rates.
+Restaurants are often booked months in advance, and transit services tend to be limited during this time.
+Depending on your travel plans, you may find that the trains and buses operating at reduced service levels can be quite crowded.

-The plus side is that there are many concerts, events and outdoor festivals to experience.
-There will be many spirited local folk in their lively small towns, some returning from other parts of Italy to reunite with their relatives for some quality time during their summer holiday and enjoy the festivities!
+On the positive side, August offers a wealth of concerts, events, and outdoor festivals to enjoy.
+Many spirited locals gather in their lively small towns, with some returning from other parts of Italy to reunite with family during their summer holidays and partake in the celebrations.

-If you’re coming in August don’t worry, try to search for accommodation in towns inland of Abruzzo, in places such as Campli, Teramo and Civitella.
-For more info and tips, make sure to visit the guide for travelling in Abruzzo in August.
+If you’re planning to visit in August, don’t worry!
+Consider searching for accommodation in inland towns in Abruzzo, such as Campli, Teramo, and Civitella.
+For more information and tips, be sure to check out the guide for traveling in Abruzzo during August.

 Abruzzo Folk Music